CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 > **Family:** FTPT
 > **Wikipedia:** https://en.wikipedia.org/wiki/First-past-the-post_voting
-> **Variant:** *None*
+> **Variant used:** *None*

 > **Implementation Comments:** In case of tie into the first rank.
-The candidates into rank earn each point.
+All non-commissioned candidates earn points, but only a fraction.
 But not 1 point, the result of this computation: 1/(candidate-in-rank).
 For example: A = B > C
 A/B earn each 0.5 points

-> **Choice of character strings available for function calls (case-insensitive)**: "First-past-the-post voting", "First-past-the-post", "First Choice", "FirstChoice", "FTPT"
+> **Methods alias available (for function call)**: "First-past-the-post voting", "First-past-the-post", "First Choice", "FirstChoice", "FTPT"

 #### Code example